giellatekno/oahpa/sma/00_filtering-freezing-readme.txt

 1. smaX
 1.a. in gtsvn/ped/sma/src:

+a_smanob.xml
+adv_smanob.xml
+multiword_smanob.xml
+n_smanob.xml
+names.xml   ==> no reverting needed; synchronized with the file in pedversions/.../meta/names.xml
+num_smanob.xml
+pronPers_smanob.xml
+propPl_smanob.xml
+prop_smanob.xml
+v_smanob.xml

+These files are the input files for the filtering operation.
+Anybody can work with them.
+They will be replaced by the filtered ones when testing is done (working on it now).

 1.b. in pedversions/smaoahpa/data_sma/sma:
+These are the filtered files that are now being tested (not yet checked in, comparing with previous versions)

 2. Xsma
 2.a. in gtsvn/ped/sma/src:
+At the moment, there is no such file in there, because these have to be reverted from the filtered ones.

 2.b. in pedversions/smaoahpa/data_sma/X:
+Still woring on them, first testing of filtered data.

 File synchronization until we will have only ONE place to work with them (i.e., also for Ryan!):
 1. file to be reverted for Xsma: